The Science

 The bottom line

 Essential amino acids are the rate-limiting input for protein synthesis.
-Your body can’t make them, can’t store them in meaningful reserves, and can’t build or maintain muscle without them.
-The science on this point is settled — EAAs drive MPS, and a complete, balanced EAA profile outperforms partial amino acid supplements or incomplete protein sources.
+Your body can't make them, can't store them in meaningful reserves, and can't build or maintain muscle without them.
+And not all EAA sources are equal — the ratio you consume determines how much actually gets used.
+The science on this point is settled: EAAs drive MPS, and a complete, ratio-optimized EAA profile outperforms partial amino acid supplements and incomplete protein sources alike.

 References